eromatiya/A-Personal-Arch-Installation-Guide/README.md

 #### Improve Terminal Experience with FISH

 `fish` is better than `zsh`, in my honest opinion.
 Why?
-The defaults in fish are great!
-No need to install a package or a plugin to have, for example autocompletion, etc.
+The defaults are great!
+No need to install a package or a plugin to have, for example autocompletion, etc. In it's snappy af!
+A highly recommended shell!

 0. Before starting, we may want to see what shell is currently being used: